Marcus-K-Thorsen/kea_car_microservices/employee_microservice/README.md

 - **Summary:** Retrieve a Purchase by ID - Requires authorization token in header.
 - **Description:**
   Retrieves a Purchase by ID from the MySQL Employee database by giving a UUID in the path for the purchase and returns it as a `PurchaseReturnResource`.
-  - Only accessible by employees with the role: `ADMIN` or `MANAGER`.
+  - If the token is from an employee with the role:  `SALES_PERSON` and the purchase is not of that employee, an error with status code HTTP_403_FORBIDDEN will be thrown.
 - **Path Parameters:**
   - `purchase_id` (UUID): The UUID of the purchase to retrieve.
 - **Response:**